-1. All parenteral SACT drugs will be dispensed within the pharmacy within normal working hours, except for specific drugs prepared on wards/day units or delivered by a homecare provider, following appropriate risk assessment.
+All parenteral SACT drugs will be dispensed within the pharmacy within normal working hours, except for specific drugs prepared on wards/day units or delivered by a homecare provider, following appropriate risk assessment.
 The dispensing process should follow local standard operating procedures and be in accordance with relevant national and regional legislation, policies and guidelines.
 In exceptional circumstances SACT may need to be dispensed out of hours.
 Refer to individual Trusts' local policies for out of hours administration and preparation of systemic anti-cancer therapy

-All SACT prescriptions should be checked by a pharmacist who has undergone specialist training, demonstrated their competence and are locally authorised/accredited for the task.
+All SACT prescriptions should be checked by a pharmacist who has undergone specialist training, demonstrated their competence and is locally authorised/accredited for the task.
 Prescriptions will not be accepted for dispensing unless they comply with the specified prescribing requirements in section 1.3.
-Each prescription must be signed, dated and approved the screening pharmacist following completion of a clinical screen and dispensed by the releasing pharmacist or accredited technician after final release.
+Each prescription must be signed electronically (unless for specific regimens that are only available as a paper proforma), dated and approved by the screening pharmacist following completion of a clinical screen and dispensed by the releasing pharmacist or accredited technician after final release.
+Drug allergies and drug interaction checks should be conducted by nurses and pharmacy staff, this process is contained in each local acute Trust SOPs.